yeghor/SocialNetwork/ReadMe-dev.md

 Return to user only chat rooms that contain at least one message.
 To create room user have to send at least one message.
 Dialoque, group equals to chat room.

+When action on message needs to be validated, like deleting or changing - firsty call database chat layer, then websocket layer chat manager.
+To prevent desynchronization.